rackerlabs/design-system/_component_design/option-tiles.md

 ## When to use

-Like radios and checkboxes, option tiles provide the user a means of selecting from a group of options.
+Option tiles, like radios and checkboxes, provide the user a means of selecting from a group of options.
 Because option tiles increase the selectable space of a choice, you can add an icon and description, which provides context and a richer information experience to the user.
 Option tiles help decision making by focusing the user's attention.

 {% endcolumn %}